Funding energy improvements in community buildings

 Village halls and community buildings

-Start by contacting your local council to see if they offer any local grant funding schemes for your proposed measures.
+Start by contacting your local council to see if they offer grant funding for your proposed measures.
 If your area has a Local Action Group or a Rural Community Council, they may also have a small grants scheme.

 A loan could be an attractive option for improving your building’s heating or lighting efficiency, where the payback times are relatively short.
 Loan funding will most likely require a robust business plan as well as a legally recognised body to manage to project and be held accountable should anything go wrong.

-Some key examples of ethical and charitable banks which offer loans for projects that have environmental or social impact include:
+The following offer loans for projects that have environmental or social impact:

-It’s worth some extra research in your local area, but a key one in addition to those listed above is the Rural Community Buildings Loan Fund, which provides loans of up to £20,000 to fill temporary gaps in funding, either for specific projects or for urgent work connected with a building.
-It’s managed by Action with Communities in Rural England (ACRE).
-ACRE also run a nationwide advice and information service for the volunteers who manage village halls, with a network advisor in every English county who can support with funding applications and much more.
+In addition to those listed above, the Rural Community Buildings Loan Fund provides loans of up to £20,000 to fill temporary gaps in funding, either for specific projects or for urgent work connected with a building.
+It’s managed by Action with Communities in Rural England who also run a nationwide advice and information service for the volunteers who manage village halls.
+With a network advisor in every English county, they can support with funding applications and more.
 Find your ACRE advisor here.

 If there’s a landfill site within ten miles of your community building, then you could be eligible for the Landfill Communities Fund.